-Text Adventure Game
+2.3.1 Text Adventure Game

-Our very first concept was based around a text adventure game whereby the player would control a character in a story and program decisions for that character, for example, programming the character left or right, programming the character to defend itself against an enemy.
-The decision the player made for the character would either progress them through the game, or (if a poo r decision was made) move them further back in the game.
-As players progress, decision become harder and therefore programming becomes more advanced.
+Our very first concept was based around a text adventure game whereby the player would control a character in a story and program decisions for that character, for example, programming the character to move left or right, or programming the character to defend itself against an enemy, etc. The decision the player made for the character would either progress them through the game, or (if a poo r decision was made) move them further back in the game.
+As players progress, decisions would become harder and therefore programming would become more advanced.

-The idea of this story based game was to introduce players to programming in a fun environment of their choice.
-The player could choose to control a Rock Star on tour, a soldier in a zombie apocalypse or a wizard fighting enemy trolls… a variety of choices to cater for different audiences and different interests.
+The idea of this story-based game was to introduce players to programming in a fun environment of their choice; the player could choose to control a Rock Star on tour, a soldier in a zombie apocalypse or a wizard fighting enemy trolls – a variety of choices to cater for different audiences and different interests.

-However it was difficult to see where a graphical element could be added to this game.
+However, it was difficult to see where a graphical element could be added to this game.
 Producing enough graphics for one story line may have been possible, but producing enough graphics for multiple stories would have been challenging and taken time away from actually developing an interesting, interactive, fun game for the audience to play.

-Market research also highlighted that it was important to our target audience that a competitive element was present in the game, and other concepts that we developed catered better to this.
+Market research also highlighted that it was important to our target audience that a competitive element be present in the game, and other concepts that we developed catered better to this.

 SWOT Analysis